Independent Australian Cost Guides

 How much does a painter cost in Brisbane?

--0.9% Painter costs in Brisbane have eased this quarter, reflecting increased trade availability.
++2.0% Painter costs in Brisbane have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Painter Cost Brisbane 2026